What the Eff Is a Rose Quartz Face Massage?

 But my skin is pretty lifeless, and I look oddly puffy.
 Inactivity always makes me feel bloated.
 The antidote is exercise, or even just a quick stroll up and down the plane every hour.
 My sallow complexion is also irksome.
 The recycled, high-altitude air is super dry, so our skin becomes dehydrated during long flights.

 If I had time, I’d sprint around the block to get some color in my cheeks.
-Instead, I pull out the newest goop product, a face roller made of rose quartz, along with the miracle-working Vintner’s Daughter oil I always carry.
+Instead, I pull out the newest goop product, a face roller based in traditional Chinese practices and made of rose quartz, along with the miracle-working Vintner’s Daughter oil I always carry.
 Everybody’s been raving about the roller—this is the moment of truth.

 I smooth the oil over my face and, holding the roller in one hand, start rolling, from my chin up and out across my cheeks.
 The quartz feels beautifully smooth and cool as I trace it slowly across my cheeks.
 I start on my forehead.
 The coolness of the stone and the warmth of the sun play off each other, and I sink into the seat with a sigh so heartfelt, the driver shoots me a look in the mirror.